sisrfeng/coc-wiki/Install-coc.nvim.md

 to your `.vimrc` and run command `:PlugInstall` in your neovim.

-Finally, run command `:UpdateRemotePlugins` in neovim after plugin install.
+Finally, run command `:UpdateRemotePlugins` in neovim after plugin installed.

 When coc is successfully registered, the output should looks like: